muydanny/backend-curriculum-site/module2/lessons/flexbox_workshop.md

 ## Wrap Up
 * What are the 5 main properties to use with Flexbox which we learned today?
 (There are many more, check out the resources below)
   * What does each do?
-  * What are the possible arguments you can pass each propery?
+  * What are the possible arguments you can pass each property?

 ## Resources